GUIDE 2024

 Including a Resume Objective Instead of a Professional Profile

 However, potential employers are not interested in what you want.
 Employers are interested in what they want.
 Employers want to know what you can do for them and how you will fit the role.
-Therefore it’s much better to include a brief professional profile to highlight how your experience and skills tie into what the employers are looking for.
+Focusing on your knowledge management objectives can help you create a professional profile that aligns with the employer’s needs.
+Therefore, it’s much better to include a brief professional profile to highlight how your experience and skills tie into what the employers are looking for.

 Including Salary Requirements

 Including salary requirements can end the discussion before it even starts.
 Why?
-Because if the hiring organization can not offer your salary requirement, they won’t even consider you for the interview.
+If the hiring organization can not meet your salary requirement, they won’t even consider you for the interview.
 End of story!

-• Sometimes a job may involve working on something that energizes you and makes you feel really alive.
-If you get such a job, most likely you would accept it even if you had to compromise a bit on the salary.
+• Sometimes, a job can involve working on something that energizes you and makes you feel alive.
+If such a job is offered to you, it’s probable that you will accept it even if you have to compromise a bit on the salary.

-• Sometimes an organization’s culture is such that you feel valued and important.
+• Sometimes, an organization’s culture is such that you feel valued and important.
 It’s like a second home.
-Again, if you get such a job, most likely you would accept it even if you had to compromise a bit on the salary.
+Again, if such a job is offered to you, it’s probable that you will accept it even if you have to compromise a bit on the salary.

-• Sometimes a job is a stepping stone to something bigger.
+• Sometimes, a job is a stepping stone to something bigger.
 You know you are gaining valuable knowledge and experience that will help you later.
-Surely you would compromise on the salary for such an opportunity.
+It’s probable that you will compromise on the salary for such an opportunity.

-• You may have a job that allows you to maintain a healthy work-life balance and participate in activities you love.
-A different job that might pay much more and require you to spend all day in the office could affect your mental/physical health and your personal life.
+• You might have a job that allows you to maintain a healthy work-life balance and participate in activities you love.
+A different job that might pay much more and require you to spend all day in the office can affect your mental/physical health and your personal life.

-A discussion could lead to your dream job that pays more than you ever imagined.
-So leave the salary out of the knowledge manager resume, and don’t end the discussion before it even begins.
+A discussion can lead to your dream job that pays more than you ever imagined.
+So leave the salary out of the knowledge manager’s resume, and don’t end the discussion before it even begins.

 Key Tips for Writing a Knowledge Manager Resume

 Here are some general tips that will help you create a great resume.
-Some of them may seem a bit obvious, but the devil is in the details when it comes to resumes!
+Some of them might seem a bit obvious, but the devil is in the details when it comes to resumes!

-• Read the job description carefully: Read it again, and use the job description to get into the recruiter’s mind.
+• Read the job description: Read it again, and use the job description to get into the recruiter’s mind.

 • Include achievements and add numbers: Achievements backed up by numbers create an impact like nothing else.
-That’s because what is quantified is concrete, and what’s not quantified is comparatively vague.
+That’s because what is quantified is concrete, and what’s not quantified is much vaguer.
 E.g. “Selected and implemented a knowledge management platform that led to a 25% increase in innovation and patents filed over a 3-year period” vs. “Managed a team of knowledge management specialists”.
 What do you prefer?

 • Include up-to-date contact information.
 You don’t want to lose out on an opportunity because you included the wrong phone number or email address!